sharonlevy/Open_Domain_COVIDQA/README.md

 1. The output_dir flag is where the model will be saved.
 2. You can define the init_checkpoint flag to continue fine-tuning on another dataset.
 ```
+The Dense retrieval model is then combined with BM25 for reranking (see paper for details).

 ### Corpus
 Next, go to ```scripts/encode_covid_corpus.sh``` for the command to encode our corpus.